The Roles, Risks, and Stages of Personal Injury Trials

 The Key Players in A Personal Injury Trial

 Several key players make up a personal injury trial.
-This article will explain each of the player’s roles within the context of the different phases of the personal injury trial.
+This article explains each player’s role within the context of the different phases of the personal injury trial.

 Role of the Judge

 The judge presides over all aspects of the trial.
-The judge manages the courtroom, maintains order, and presides over each trial phase.
+The judge manages the courtroom, maintains order, and presides over each phase of the trial.

 Powers of the judge include:

-• Managing the overall flow of the proceeding
+- Managing the overall flow of the proceedings

 Role of the Court Clerk